-Policy SS/6: New Village at Bourn Airfield
+Policy SS/7: New Village at Bourn Airfield

 - Land south of the A428 based on Bourn Airfield is allocated for the development of a new village of approximately 3,500 dwellings.
-An Area Action Plan (AAP) will be prepared by the Council for the area shown on the Policies Map to guide development of the site.
+A Supplementary Planning Document (SPD) will be prepared for the new village as addressed at subsection 15 of this policy.
+The final number of dwellings will be determined through a design-led approach and spatial framework diagram included in the SPD.
 It will be classified as a Rural Centre once built. - 2.
 The new village will be developed to high standards of design and layout.
 A key consideration will be the relationship with other settlements in the A428 corridor, and maintaining rural character and separation of individual villages. - 3.
 It will deliver an example of excellence in sustainable development and healthier living, which will make a significant contribution to the long term development needs of the Cambridge area. - 4.
-Development will be phased so that the first housing completions will be in 2022, with no more than 1,700 dwellings being completed by 2031, except as may be agreed by the Local Planning Authority to be necessary to maintain a 5 year supply of deliverable housing sites. - 5.
-The Major Development area, which will accommodate the built development of the new village, is shown on the Policies Map.
-The area to be planned through the AAP is also shown on the Policies Map.
-This includes additional land to ensure that the development potential of the former airfield site is maximised and to ensure that the new village includes green infrastructure, landscaping and green separation, particularly from Caldecote / Highfields to help it fit into its rural setting. - 6.
-The AAP will establish a policy framework for the site, and will address issues and requirements including:
+The Major Development Site, which will accommodate the built development of the new village, is shown on the Policies Map.
+The area to be planned through the SPD is also shown on the Policies Map.
+This includes additional land to ensure that the development potential of the former airfield site is maximised and to ensure that the new village includes green infrastructure including formal and informal open space, strategic, landscaping and green separation, particularly from Caldecote / Highfields to help it fit into its rural setting.